SoftInstigate/restheart/README.md

 ## Introduction

-RESTHeart is the most popular **REST API** for **MongoDB**.
-All MongoDB's capabilities can be automatically accessed via a complete REST API.
+RESTHeart is the most popular **API** for **MongoDB**.
+All MongoDB's capabilities can be automatically accessed via REST, GraphQL and WebSocket APIs.

 RESTHeart provides out-of-the-box:

 1. Data persistence via MongoDB.
 1. Secure Identity and Access Management.
-1. Complete REST API with JSON messages.
+1. API with JSON messages.

 RESTHeart is a modern backend for Web and Mobile apps, designed to radically simplify server-side development and deployment.